hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 View(seurat_phase@meta.data)
 ```

-After scoring the cells for cell cycle, we would like to determine whether cell cycle is a major source of variation in our dataset using PCA.
+After scoring the cells for cell cycle, we would like to **determine whether cell cycle is a major source of variation in our dataset using PCA**.

 ### PCA